Total Acres: 265

 From the traffic light in Rowley Center:

 Drive north on Route 1A for about two miles.
 Turn right onto a dirt road marked Stackyard Road.
-Take the first left onto Patmos Road and follow it one mile to the property entrance.
+You will see a hanging "Rough Meadows Wildlife Sanctuary" sign at this intersection.
+Take the first left onto Patmos Road and park in one of the lots described above.